by Mick Smith and Jason Young

-This discussion of “provisional ecology” is taken from our book Does the Earth Care? (forthcoming this spring from University of Minnesota Press).
+This discussion of “provisional ecology” is taken from our book Does the Earth Care?
+(University of Minnesota Press, 2022).
 It draws from a variety of literary and philosophical sources to fundamentally challenge earthly indifference and offer an alternative to alienated despair in the face of impending ecological disaster.

 What though, if anything, are we to make of events coming together and being conjoined to afford the possibility of such moments of realization.
 Perhaps nothing.
 But then again, perhaps this isn’t a question of our ‘making’ anything but rather of our trying to conserve (since preservation is never an option) something of others’ threatened existences, of our coming to care.

 Is this moment of opportunity itself providential?
 Will it save us?
 Who could tell?
 Who cares?
 With theological providence we always had to find the message elsewhere, to interpret God’s intent, and we never dispelled final ends or ceased to interpret everything in terms of benefits to individual human beings or a larger human collectivity.
 The value of every Earthly affordance was in the intent behind it, in the presumed relationship between God and humanity.
 Nature, the Earth, was just the intermediary.
 With the ecological provision we are working to define, it is very different.
 There is rarely a message in terms of there being a specific intention or an intended recipient, and even where there are intentions or purposes there is still so much scope for misinterpreting them.
 Some messages are received by us and interpreted in one way, some by another being and interpreted quite differently.
 Any event might provide a plethora of materio-semiotic affordances for innumerable and incredibly diverse fellow Terrans, and the ‘messages’ are not always good!
 Some of these messages might take the form of an iceberg or an eagle, some the form of an argument.